Troubleshoot SAML SSO

 09-18-2017 14:58:06.939 +0000 ERROR Saml - Failed to verify the assertion - The 'Audience' field in the saml response from the IdP does not match the configuration, Error details=Expected=https://<instance_name>.com, found=https://<wrong_instance_name>.com/

-entityId found in the error message in step 1.
+entityIdthat appeared in the error message in Step 1.

 [saml] entityId= https://<instance_name>.com/ (found from ERROR message)

 authentication.conffrom Splunk Web at Settings > Access Controls > Authentication Method > Reload Authentication configuration

 If the signature certificate on the Splunk platform instance does not match the certificate that the IdP uses to sign SAML messages, you receive the following message:

 No leaf certificate matched one from the assertion

 If your signature verification certificate is a self-signed certificate: